-WASAi=1W∑w=1W Sent i−w ()
+WASAi=1W∑w=1W Sent i−w (3)

+Considering that the longer the time interval the smaller the sentiment value, this work also proposes an exponentially weighted sentiment profile, called EWSA (Exponential Weighted Sentiment Analysis), which is:

+EWSAi=(1−σ)∗EWSAi−1+σ∗ Sent i, 0<σ≤1, EWSA0=0 (4)

 Both WASAi and EWSAi can be expressed by ei in the problem definition.
 At this point, we have obtained the sentiment profile time series.
 After combining it with the stock price time series, we can get the input F for the next stage: